Pauline Hanson: Television appearances

-In 2004, Hanson appeared in multiple television programs such as Dancing with the Stars, Enough Rope, Who Wants to Be a Millionaire and This is Your Life.
+In 2004, Hanson appeared in multiple television programs such as Dancing with the Stars, Enough Rope, Who Wants to Be a Millionaire, and This is Your Life.

 In 2011, Hanson was a contestant on Celebrity Apprentice.

-Following her successful relaunch of Pauline Hanson's One Nation party at the 2016 federal Senate election, with four senators elected, including herself, a documentary was made by the Special Broadcasting Service (SBS) entitled Pauline Hanson: Please Explain!
+Following her successful relaunch of Pauline Hanson's One Nation party at the 2016 federal Senate election, with four senators elected, including herself, a documentary was made by the Special Broadcasting Service (SBS) entitled Pauline Hanson: Please Explain!.

 Sexual harassment allegations

 On 14 February 2019, Hanson was accused of sexually harassing fellow Senator Brian Burston.
 Burston claimed that Hanson "rubbed her fingers up my spine" in an incident that occurred in 1998, and propositioned him after he was elected in 2016.
-In court it arose Hanson also sent a "malicious" text message to Burston's wife claiming he was infatuated with another staff member.
-Hanson has denied the claims of sexual harassment.
+In court it was revealed that Hanson also sent a "malicious" text message to Burston's wife claiming he was infatuated with another staff member.
+Hanson denied the claims of sexual harassment.

+Properties and residence

+As of 2010, Hanson was living on a large property in Beaudesert, Queensland.

+She purchased an investment property in Maitland, New South Wales, in 2012, selling it in 2023.

 Published books

 Soon after her election to Parliament, Hanson's book Pauline Hanson—the Truth: on Asian immigration, the Aboriginal question, the gun debate and the future of Australia was published.
 In it she makes claims of Aboriginal cannibalism, in particular that Aboriginal women ate their babies and tribes cannibalised their members.
 Hanson told the media that the reason for these claims of cannibalism was to "demonstrate the savagery of Aboriginal society".

 David Ettridge, the One Nation party director, said that the book's claims were intended to correct "misconceptions" about Aboriginal history.
 These alleged misconceptions were said to be relevant to modern-day Aboriginal welfare funding.
 He asserted that "the suggestion that we should be feeling some concern for modern day Aborigines for suffering in the past is balanced a bit by the alternative view of whether you can feel sympathy for people who eat their babies".

 The book predicted that in 2050 Australia would have a lesbian president of Chinese-Indian background called Poona Li Hung who would be a cyborg.
 In 2004, Hanson said that the book was "written by some other people who actually put my name to it" and that, while she held the copyright in the book, she was unaware that much of the material was being published under her name.

 In March 2007, Hanson published her autobiography, Untamed and Unashamed.

 In 2018, Hanson and Tony Abbott launched a collection of Hanson's speeches, Pauline: In Her Own Words, compiled by journalist Tom Ravlic.